projx/squint/README.md

 Please see below for more details on the "push execute"

 ### Scheduling (Motion Detection)
+First of all, Squint does not arm/disarm your Sync Modules.
+For Squint to do its job. you will need to update your Sync Module schedule(s) in the Blink mobile app.
+You should either leave them armed 24/7, or at minimum ensure they are armed to co
+The first step, is to update the your Sync Module schedule(s), so they run 24/7, from this point Squint will handle the scheduling of your cameras (If you fail to do this, then)

 Once happy with the configuration, Squint can connect to the Blink servers, and attemmpt to apply the desired setting
 ```
 squint.py push execute